Stability and Generalization of Bilevel Programming in Hyperparameter Optimization: Conclusion

 The paper attempts to understand the generalization behaviour of approximate algorithms to solve the bilevel programming problem in hyperparameter optimization.
 In particular, we establish an expectation bound for the unrolled differentiation algorithm based on a notion of uniform stability on validation.
 Our results can explain some mysterious behaviours of the bilevel programming in practice, for instance, overfitting to the validation set.
 We also present an expectation bound of the classical cross-validation algorithm.
 Our results suggest that unrolled differentiation algorithms can be better than cross-validation in a theoretical perspective under certain conditions.
 Furthermore, we prove that regularization terms in both the outer and inner levels can relieve the overfitting problem in the unrolled differentiation algorithm.
 In experiments on feature learning and data reweighting for noisy labels, we corroborate our theoretical findings.

 As an early theoretical work in this area, we find some interesting problems unsolved in this paper, which may inspire future work.
 First, we do not consider the implicit gradient algorithm, which is an alternative approach to unrolled differentiation and can be analyzed in the stability framework in principle.
 Second, the comparison between the weight decay terms in different levels is not clear yet.
+Third, in Theorem~\ref{thm:stb_ud}, we assume the learning rate in the outer level is $\mathcal{O}(\frac{1}{t})$ as in \cite{hardt2016train}, which is a gap between our analysis and the practice.